 Scenic Drive

-There are two highways you can take into the park – The Waimea Canyon Road (Highway 550) that starts from Waimea Town and Kōkeʻe Road (Highway 552) departing from Kekaha a few miles to the west.
+There are two highways you can take into the park: the Waimea Canyon Road (Highway 550) that starts from Waimea Town, and Kōkeʻe Road (Highway 552) departing from Kekaha a few miles to the west.
 Both roads merge just a few miles into the park.

 The Waimea Canyon road is comparatively easier to drive and is more scenic.
 If you’re a first timer, we suggest that you take Highway 550 on your way to the canyon and head back via Highway 552 for a different view.